phillbush/incipit/README.txt

 }

 .PIC Diagrams.
-When converting to ms, diagrams can be written on the PIC language.
+When converting to ms, diagrams can be written in the PIC language.
 Diagrams are marked with the ⟨PIC:⟩ keyword before the opening curly bracket.
 The only punctuation that are processed inside a PIC figure are emphasis and topic (topic is converted to a emphasis between ASCII